 Just because you do not like the outcome or result of the trial does not mean there is an automatic appeal.
 Also, disliking the decisions of the judge may not warrant the reversal of the verdict.
 You as a litigant must consult with an appellate attorney to discuss your options.
+Appeals may occur in areas of law such as criminal and family law.
 An appellate attorney handles cases on appeal after a court renders a verdict or a decision in the trial of the case.
 Discuss the issues and concerns you have with an experienced appellate attorney.

 What to know before you appeal:

 1. Provide written notice to the court and opposing counsel of the intent to appeal.

 2. Order the trial transcript and complete court record from the court reporter.

 3. Select and consult with an appellate attorney.

 An appeal is a written argument based on the trial transcript from the jury trial or bench trial.
 Unlike a trial attorney, the appellate attorney focuses on the court record, court procedures, motions, orders, jury instructions, case law, and arguments directed towards convincing the reviewing court that the trial court committed an error.
 Appellate attorneys address the standard of review, identify the issues, research the law, and develop the issues through written and persuasive arguments in a concise and effective manner for the reviewing court to consider.
 In addition, the appellate attorneys may prepare and present oral arguments to the appellate court reviewing lower court decisions.